gherkins05/6A-Software-Coursework/docs/source/api.rst

 --------------------

 **Description**:
-This endpoint is used to authenticate a user and return a token.
+This endpoint is used to authenticate a user and return an auth token.

 **Request**:
    - **Method**: POST